MichaelCade/90DaysOfDevOps/Days/day87.md

 ![](Images/Day55_Kubernetes1.png)

-You can find the YAML configuration file for this application here[pacman-stateful-demo.yaml](Days/Kubernetes/pacman-stateful-demo.yaml)
+You can find the YAML configuration file for this application here-> [pacman-stateful-demo.yaml](Kubernetes/pacman-stateful-demo.yaml)

 ![](Images/Day87_Data8.png)